Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Trust Manifesto.md

 The [[Universal Symphony]] will sound, as all Creation harmonizes their unique instruments to the [[Fundamental Tone]].

-It will be something like [[Heaven]] on Earth, and although it already feels perfect, it will be continuing to [[Get A Little Better Every Day]] because we are all striving together in harmony to make it so.
+It will be something like [[Heaven]] on Earth, and although it already feels perfect, it will be continuing to [[Become]] [[A Little Better Every Day]] because we are all striving together in harmony to make it so.

 The [[Best Possible Future]] is here and already at hand, the moment that all humanity decides to lay down its arms and work together to co-create it for the the Good of [[All]] past, present, and future generations of Life and Consciousness.